SupurCalvinHiggins/212-fall-2015/assignments/ha-12/readme.md

 # Overview

-In this assignment, you will practice TODO
+In this assignment, you will practice with graph representations and graph algorithms.

 ## Learning Objectives

 By the end of this assignment, you should be able to:

-TODO
+1. Check basic graph properties (e.g. connected, directed, acyclic, sparsity).
+2. Convert between graph representations (e.g. adjacency list and matrix).
+3. Trace breadth-first and depth-first search.
+4. Analyze the time complexity of graph algorithms.
+5. Select between breadth-first and depth-first search.

 ## Grading